itxkarthik/Personal-AI-Knowledge-Assistant/README.md

-# Personal Knowledge Assistant
+# Cognolith

-A self-hosted knowledge workspace for Markdown notes, document ingestion, relationship graphs, hybrid search, and local AI chat.
-The stack uses Next.js, FastAPI, PostgreSQL with pgvector, and optional Ollama models.
+Cognolith is a self-hosted knowledge workspace for connected notes, document ingestion, relationship graphs, hybrid search, and local AI chat.
+It runs on Next.js, FastAPI, PostgreSQL with pgvector, and optional Ollama models.

 ## Features